 The figure separately indicates the net change in capacity between the day-ahead and real-time markets.
-Net losses of supplies along with other factors often cause MISO to commit additional resources for capacity, which are not included in the figure.
+Net losses of supply along with other factors often cause MISO to commit additional resources for capacity, which are not included in the figure.

-Figure A63: Changes in Supply from Day Ahead to Real Time 2020-2021
+Figure A63: Changes in Supply from Day Ahead to Real Time 2021-2022

-O. Look Ahead Commitment Performance Evaluation
+Look Ahead Commitment Performance Evaluation